 - Blocked Game

 - when no one can play (after all dominoes have been drawn), yet no one has dominoed.
-The person with the lowest number of dots receives the total number in the opponent's hand.

 - Table Count

 - the total number of dots in multiples of five after counting only the exposed ends.

 - when a player in singles cannot play, the player must draw a domino from the 'boneyard' until a domino will play.

 - 50 points.

 - Game - 250 points or five houses unless otherwise specified.